Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

-There is more to car buying than just walking around a showroom or browsing car dealer websites and car unit prices.
-Getting a car will be one of your biggest purchases you’ll make in your life, or perhaps an investment considering that now we have Grab and other ride-hailing apps.
+There is more to buying a car than just walking around a showroom or browsing car dealer websites and car unit prices.
+Getting a car will be one of the biggest purchases you’ll make in your life, or perhaps an investment considering that now we have Grab and other ride-hailing apps.

 Buying from car dealers is the most known way of getting a ride.
-If you drive through EDSA you will pass through countless showrooms taking pride in precious brands such as Bugatti, Lamborghini, Volkswagen, Ferrari, Mitsubishi, Toyota, and Subaru to name a few.
+If you drive through EDSA, you will pass through countless showrooms.
+It takes pride in precious brands such as Bugatti, Lamborghini, Volkswagen, Ferrari, Mitsubishi, Toyota, and Subaru, to name a few.

 5 Truths When Buying a Car From a Dealer

 A Zero-Interest plan offered by a car dealer can have hidden charges.

 Zero interest is a promotional tactic.
 Take time to compute, and you will know that there will be some hidden charges among the itemized costs.
 This can only be possible if you give a high amount of down payment.
 Some trusted dealers may not offer ‘zero-interest’ but will be willing to give discounts.

 To prevent falling prey to this so-called promotion, make sure you have an itemized breakdown of what you have to pay.
 Check if there are items you don’t need that you can cross out.

 Big Discount is part of promotions.
 Check it with the Department of Trade and Industry.

 When you see the word discount, do not get too excited yet.

 Some dealers give discounts but will entice you to buy other add-on products.
 For example, you may get a discount if you get insurance from your dealer.
 But you could have gotten better insurance from a provider not affiliated with your dealer.